What Is Swing Trading?

 Day Trading vs Swing Trading

-Like day traders, swing traders are highly interested in the volatility of the market, and hope to capitalize on the movements of different securities.
+Like day traders, swing traders aim to capture the volatility of the market by capitalizing on the movements of different securities.

 Day traders aren’t particularly interested in whether a company stock is a “good” or “bad” investment — they are simply looking for short-term price volatility.
 But because swing traders spend more time in the market, they may also consider the general trajectory of a company’s growth.